Wiskott–Aldrich syndrome protein

-The Wiskott–Aldrich syndrome protein (WASp), or Actin nucleation-promoting factor WAS is a 502-amino acid protein expressed in cells of the hematopoietic system that in humans is encoded by the WAS gene.
+The Wiskott–Aldrich syndrome protein (WASp), or Actin nucleation-promoting factor WAS is a 502–amino acid protein expressed in cells of the hematopoietic system that in humans is encoded by the WAS gene.
 In the inactive state, WASp exists in an autoinhibited conformation with sequences near its C-terminus binding to a region near its N-terminus.
-Its activation is dependent upon CDC42 and PIP2 acting to disrupt this interaction, causing the WASp protein to 'open'.
+Its activation is dependent upon CDC42 and PIP_{2} acting to disrupt this interaction, causing the WASp protein to 'open'.
 This exposes a domain near the WASp C-terminus that binds to and activates the Arp2/3 complex.
 Activated Arp2/3 nucleates new F-actin.

-WASp is the founding member of a gene family which also includes the broadly expressed N-WASP (neuronal Wiskott–Aldrich syndrome protein), SCAR/WAVE1, WASH, WHAMM, and JMY.
+WASp is the founding member of a gene family which also includes the broadly expressed N-WASP (neuronal Wiskott–Aldrich syndrome protein), SCAR1/WAVE1, WAVE2, WAVE3, WASH, WHAMM, and JMY.
 WAML (WASP and MIM like), WAWH (WASP without WH1 domain), and WHIMP (WAVE Homology in Membrane Protrusions) have more recently been discovered.